 Norwegian waterfall, painted by Jacob Mathias Calmeyer in 1826.

-Golden Age Literature was greatly influenced by Romanticism.
-In 1802 the Natural Philosopher Henrich Steffens introduced German Romanticism to Denmark, though it was the poet Adam Oehlenschläger who applied that Romantic Philosophy to his poetry.
-Oehlenschläger was a great source of inspiration for other Danish authors such as.
-N.F.S.
+Golden Age literature was greatly influenced by Romanticism.
+In 1802 the natural philosopher Henrich Steffens introduced German Romanticism to Denmark, though it was the poet Adam Oehlenschläger who applied that Romantic philosophy to his poetry.
+Oehlenschläger was a great source of inspiration for other Danish authors such as N.F.S.
 Grundtvig, B.S.
 Ingemann and Hans Christian Andersen.
-Science and philosophy blossomed with the physicist Hans Christian Ørsted and philosopher Søren Kierkegaard.
+Science and philosophy prospered with the physicist Hans Christian Ørsted and philosopher Søren Kierkegaard.
 Hans Christian Ørsted's name was primarily associated with international science history, since he discovered electromagnetism in 1820.

-The Golden Age coincides with a general European-wide rise in nationalism, and this is apparent in art, Literature and culture.
+The Golden Age coincides with a general European-wide rise in nationalism, and this is apparent in art, literature and culture.
 Art was increasingly employed in the making of a Danish national identity.
-The use of Danish history, the national landscape, Nordic mythology and folk poetry became important sources of inspiration for Danish Golden Age poets, and in 1819 Adam Oehlenschläger wrote the Danish national anthem, 'There is a lovely land'.
-The Golden Age is still of great importance today regarding Danish culture and Literature.
-Hans Christian Andersen created the modern fairy-tale tradition and his stories have been translated into 150 languages.
-Adam Gottlob Oehlenschläger's poetry created the breeding ground for a Literary tradition which greatly outlived him, and today several of the Golden Age´s writers are included in the Danish Literary Canon.
+The use of Danish history, the national landscape, Nordic mythology and folk poetry became important sources of inspiration for Danish Golden Age poets, and in 1819 Adam Oehlenschläger wrote the Danish national anthem “Der er et yndigt land”, which roughly translates to, “I know a lovely land”.
+The Golden Age is still of great importance today regarding Danish culture and literature.
+Hans Christian Andersen achieved great fame during his lifetime, and he created the modern fairy-tale tradition with stories that have been translated into 150 languages.
+Adam Oehlenschläger's poetry in many ways established a literary tradition which greatly outlived him, and today several writers of the Golden Age are included in the Danish literary Canon.

 Portrait of Hans Christian Andersen